zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_warnings.rst

 Warning messages
 ================

-This is an alphabetic list of the WARNING messages LAMMPS prints out and the reason why.
+This is an alphabetic list of some of the WARNING messages LAMMPS prints out and the reason why.
 If the explanation here is not sufficient, the documentation for the offending command may help.
+This is a historic list and no longer updated.
+Instead the LAMMPS developers are trying to provide more details right with the error message or link to a paragraph with :doc:`detailed explanations <Errors_details>`.

 Warning messages also list the source file and line number where the warning was generated.
 For example, a message like this:

 .. parsed-literal::